LegedsDaD/AI-Architect/README.md

 ## ✨ Why AI Architect?

 Modern AI systems are only as powerful  as their prompts.
 AI Architect transforms vague ideas into production-ready prompt blueprints — ideal for:

-Developers

-Researchers
+>Developers

+>Researchers

-Startup founders
+>Startup founders

-Prompt engineers
+>Prompt engineers

-AI product teams
+>AI product teams

-This is not a prompt toy.
 This is a Prompt Engineering IDE.

 ## Glance Tables